Learning through research and practical experiences

 Students here get to know their professors and classmates the way they would at a small liberal arts college but have all the opportunities of a major research institution with a global reach.

 With no core curriculum, students are able (and encouraged) to build the academic path that is right for them, with guidance from staff and administrators to help them find their way.
 Several programs, such as the Provost’s Undergraduate Research Award and the Woodrow Wilson Undergraduate Research Fellowship, are available to give participants the chance to complete projects of their own design.
-With the Center for Leadership Education and the entrepreneurship and management minor, students have access to mentors, internships, and even seed funding for startup businesses on campus.
+With the Center for Leadership Education, students have access to mentors, internships, and even seed funding for startup businesses on campus.
 Students also take advantage of study abroad programs and advanced graduate study that reflect the same spirit of academic freedom.
-The vast Johns Hopkins network includes schools, centers, and affiliates throughout Baltimore—most are linked by a free shuttle bus—as well as in the Washington, D.C., area; across the country; and throughout the world.
+The vast Johns Hopkins network includes schools, centers, and affiliates throughout Baltimore—most are linked by a free shuttle bus—as well as in the Washington, DC, area; across the country; and throughout the world.

 Hopkins students are active and engaged, which makes the Homewood campus an energized place to live and learn.